White Heat: Writing

-Warner bought the rights to the story from Virginia Kellogg for $2,000.
+Warner Bros. bought the rights to the story from Virginia Kellogg for $2,000.
 Being "methodical craftsmen", it took Goff and Roberts six months to complete the first draft.
 They "would plot in complete detail before even beginning to write, then write their dialogue together, line by line."
 When Walsh saw it, he pleaded with Cagney's brother, William, to talk Cagney out of doing the picture.
-According to him, the draft was "bad—a real potboiler," but William reassured Walsh that "Jimmy [would] rewrite it as much as possible."
+According to him, the draft was "bad—a real potboiler", but William reassured Walsh that "Jimmy [would] rewrite it as much as possible."

-White Heat was meant to be based on the true story of Ma Barker, a bank robber who raised her four sons as criminals.
-However, this was changed along with Cagney's involvement; Ma Barker became Ma Jarrett, and her four children were reduced to two.
+White Heat was meant to be based on the true story of Ma Barker, a bank robber who raised her four sons as criminals, but this was changed along with Cagney's involvement; Ma Barker became Ma Jarrett, and her four children were reduced to two.
 Arthur Barker became Arthur "Cody" Jarrett, a psychopath with a mother fixation.
-Cody's mental illness and the exact cause of his migraines remain a mystery throughout the film.
+Cody's mental illness and the exact cause of his migraines remain a mystery throughout the film, though Philip Evans states in one scene that his father died in a mental institution.
 This was done intentionally, enabling viewers to use their imaginations and draw their own conclusions.
-In total, the script received several rewrites, with input being given from some of Cagney's closest friends.
-Humphrey Bogart and Frank McHugh worked "after hours" on revisions; with McHugh writing the film's opening scene.
+The script received several rewrites, with input being given from some of Cagney's closest friends.
+Humphrey Bogart and Frank McHugh worked "after hours" on revisions, with McHugh writing the film's opening scene.

-The script is notable for reworking many themes from Cagney's previous films with Warner.
+The script is notable for reworking many themes from Cagney's previous films with Warner Bros.
 Most notably, in The Public Enemy, Cagney smashed a grapefruit into Mae Clarke's face; in White Heat he kicks Virginia Mayo off a chair.
 In Each Dawn I Die, his character suffers the ill effects of prison; while here, his character has a breakdown in the prison mess hall.
-Furthermore, in The Roaring Twenties Cagney fought with rival gangsters in a similar fashion to how Cody Jarrett stalks the double-crossing "Big Ed" Somers (portrayed by Steve Cochran).
+Furthermore, in The Roaring Twenties, Cagney fought with rival gangsters in a similar fashion to how Cody Jarrett stalks the double-crossing "Big Ed" Somers (portrayed by Steve Cochran).